 The PWM on the lower modes is very bad.
 Maybe you’ll recall that one of my biggest issues with the original RovyVon was the terrible PWM (which they fixed in later versions!).
-The PWM seen below is extremely noticeable, and essentially a deal breaker for me on this light.
+The PWM seen below is extremely noticeable, and essentially a deal-breaker for me in this light.

 User Interface and Operation